dnlbowers/blackjack/README.md

 /*retake screenshots due to font change*/
-/* Make sure to get a screenshot of the results modal for both house blackjack, player black jack and draw results */
+/* Make sure to get a screenshot of the results modal for both house blackjack, player blackjack and draw results */

 # **Blackjack**
 ## **Site Overview**